 2. Task-based zones

-Modern, flexible offices are designed based on the needs of their users.
-Be sure to assess the types of tasks your people do, and create tailored areas around them.
+When designing an office fit out, it is important to assess the types of tasks that your employees do and create tailored areas around them.
 Foremost, encourage colleagues to make use of multiple spaces – to move around as they get different kinds of tasks done.
 Provide them with:

 - Various sizes of workspaces that help different groups to come together and collaborate

 - Ultra-long horizontal work surfaces to allow colleagues to assess work in bulk